sipb/homeworld/docs/deploy.md

        $ spire https import homeworld.mit.edu ./homeworld.mit.edu.key ./homeworld.mit.edu.pem

+Now you can consider putting this folder in Git, and then move on to 'Deploying a prepared cluster' below.

+## Uploading to Git

+SEE ABOVE FOR WARNINGS ABOUT USING GIT FOR THIS.

+    $ cd $HOMEWORLD_DIR
+    $ git init
+    $ git add setup.yaml authorities.tgz keytab.*.crypt https.*    # be VERY CAREFUL about what you're adding!
+    $ git commit
+    $ git remote add origin ...
+    $ git push -u origin master

+# Deploying a prepared cluster

+## Cloning existing cluster configuration

+Skip this step if you're starting a new cluster.

+To download existing configuration:

+    $ export HOMEWORLD_DIR="$HOME/my-cluster"
+    $ export HOMEWORLD_DISASTER="/media/usb-crypt/homeworld-disaster"
+    $ git clone git@github.com:sipb/hyades-cluster $HOMEWORLD_DIR

+Make sure to verify that you have the correct commit hash, out of band.

+## Set SSH configuration

+Configure SSH so that it has the correct certificate authority in ~/.ssh/known_hosts for members of the cluster:

+    $ spire access update-known-hosts

 ## Building the ISO

 Now, create an ISO:

-    $ spire iso gen preseeded.iso ~/.ssh/id_rsa.pub   # this key is used for direct access during cluster setup
+    $ spire iso gen preseeded.iso ~/.ssh/id_rsa.pub   # this SSH key is used for direct access during cluster setup

 Now you should burn and/or upload preseeded.iso that you've just gotten, so that you can use it for installing servers.
 Make a note of the password it